Updated Aug 25, 2019

 Our love affair with Jacques Torres began at his original chocolate shop in DUMBO.
 It all started with his chocolate chip cookies–easily one of the best in the city (all these years later, only those offered by Levain Bakery, Culture Espresso and Untitled warrant being included in that conversation).
 In addition, Jacques Torres’ drinking chocolates, barks and brittles became mainstays of our gift-giving over the years.
 So, when we heard he’d opened the Museum of Chocolate at his flagship location, it seemed like a fun way to learn more about chocolate.

-Choco-Story, which is the Chocolate Museum and Experience, has plenty of visuals, demonstrations, and historical facts, but it still manages to be a light, quick little tour.
+Choco-Story, has plenty of visuals, demonstrations and historical facts, but it still manages to be a light, quick little tour.
 For a more interactive experience, you can download the Choco-Story app for virtual 3D animations during your visit.
 Or just use the browser on your phone to access the audio guide online for a self-guided tour.
 There’s a truffle-making demonstration (with samples!) and a Mayan hot chocolate demonstration (with samples!).
 And afterwards, the flagship shop is right next door so you can pick up more of your favorites.

 Get Chauffeured Around to Brooklyn’s Chocolate Destinations